 - packing tape

 Damaged boxes will not do much for fragile and heavy kitchen items.
 If you’re on a budget, find out where you can find cheap or free moving boxes that can hold the weight of your dishes during the move.
 Make sure they’re in good condition and sturdy enough.
-Although cardboard boxes from liquor or grocery stores may seem like an ideal solution, consider using dish pack boxes which are designed to provide suitable protection.
+Although cardboard boxes from liquor or grocery stores may seem like an ideal solution, consider using dish pack boxes that are designed to provide suitable protection.
 If you can’t get ahold of dish pack boxes, use cardboard ones, but do follow the next steps.

-Reinforce the bottom of the moving boxes using the packing tape.
-Also, use crushed packing paper or newspapers to pad the interior of the boxes so as to avoid sliding during the transport.
-Bare in mind that if you use newspapers as a padding or wrapping material, you will probably have to wash each item upon the unpacking due to the ink residues.
+Reinforce the bottom of the moving boxes using packing tape.
+Also, use crushed packing paper or newspapers to pad the interior of the boxes to avoid sliding during the transport.
+Bear in mind that if you use newspapers as padding or wrapping material, you will probably have to wash each item upon unpacking due to the ink residues.
 Bubble wrap is the best and easiest way to make the first layer of protection before packing kitchen items inside.

 To keep fragile and lightweight items from breaking, use a proper packing technique when packing dishes for a move.
-First, pack heavy and sturdy dishes and don’t hesitate to use large amounts of packing paper to wrap each item individually.
-An easy rule of thumb to remember – heavy dishes are to be packed on bottom, lighter items on top.
-Fragile dishes should be placed on the upper part of the box since very thin glassware requires special attention and extra cushioning material.
+First, pack heavy and sturdy dishes.
+Don’t hesitate to use large amounts of packing paper to wrap each item individually.
+An easy rule of thumb to remember – heavy dishes are to be packed on the bottom, lighter items on top.
+Fragile dishes should be placed on the upper part of the box.
+Very thin glassware requires special attention and extra cushioning material.

-– Once you arrange dishes in the moving box make sure all gaps are filled with packing paper, newspaper or towels so that your precious glassware cannot move inside the box while being transported.
+Once you arrange dishes in the moving box make sure all gaps are filled with packing paper, newspaper or towels so that your precious glassware cannot move inside the box while being transported.
 You can also use bits of bubble wrap.

-While it may seem smart to pack plates horizontally and stack them up, it is actually a safer option to pack them vertically as you would place them in a dishwasher, while cups should be packed upside down with secured handles.
-Needless to say, adding one final layer of packing paper, bubble wrap or towels will provide an extra protection to your breakables during the transition.
+While it may seem smart to pack plates horizontally and stack them up, it is actually a safer option to pack them vertically as you would place them in a dishwasher.
+Cups should be packed upside down with secured handles.
+Needless to say, adding one final layer of packing paper, bubble wrap or towels will provide extra protection to your breakables during the transition.

-– If you are unsure as to how to pack your dishes properly, you can always get in touch with professional packers and find out how much they charge.
+If you are unsure about how to pack your dishes properly, you can always get in touch with professional packers.
+Find out how much they charge.
 Also, if your move is handled by a professional moving company, you may be interested in additional services they offer like packing and unpacking.
-So, instead of putting your expensive dish sets at risk, let professionals pack up your kitchen and move your dishes with the utmost care.
+So, instead of putting your expensive dish sets at risk, let professionals pack up your kitchen.
+They will move your dishes with the utmost care.
 Dumbo Moving is the easiest way to have your dishes undamaged during the household move.
 Let’s get in touch to chat about your upcoming relocation.